isabella232/generic-input-field/addon/render-lifecycle.md

 Scope: GLOBAL & LOCAL -> as it will only ever be defined on the component top level api.

 ### Collapse Limit
-To indicate how many children should be collapsed when the expand option is false.
+To indicate that children should be collapsed, once exceeding a set limit.
 Scope: GLOBAL & LOCAL -> implemented both for now Lifecycle, only applies on initial render, after the user has started selection again, ignore option.